Skip to content

 Kubernetes VersionπŸ“œ

 It is important to note that while Big Bang does not require/mandate usage of a specific Kubernetes Version, we also do not do extensive testing on every version.
-The below is our general stance on Kubernetes versions: * Big Bang supports any non-EOL Kubernetes version listed under https://kubernetes.io/releases/ * Big Bang release and CI testing will primarily be done on the n-1 minor Kubernetes version (i.e. if 1.27.x is latest, we will test on 1.26.x).
-We will generally keep our testing environments on the latest patch for that minor version. * New features added by Kubernetes will be kept behind feature gates until all non-EOL versions support those features
+Our general stance on Kubernetes versions is provided in the following: * Big Bang supports any non-EOL Kubernetes version listed under https://kubernetes.io/releases/. * Big Bang release and CI testing will primarily be done on the n-1 minor Kubernetes version (i.e. if 1.27.x is latest, we will test on 1.26.x).
+We will generally keep our testing environments on the latest patch for that minor version. * New features added by Kubernetes will be kept behind feature gates until all non-EOL versions support those features.

 VMWare Tanzu Kubernetes GridπŸ“œ